smartwe/rhyme/README.md

 - Settings page to make the app work the way you want
 - More are coming

+> Note: If you have questions or want to talk about the app join our public [Matrix Channel](https://app.element.io/#/room/#rhymes-player:matrix.org) or our public [Discord Room](https://discord.gg/zjvdRsux)

 # Download

 ### From source